Built-in Tools

 }

-The data field will have hidden fields removed based on the actor's field masks.
-If the entity is outside the actor's scope, a permission error is thrown.
+The `data` field will have hidden fields removed based on the actor's field masks.
+If the record is outside the actor's scope, a permission error is thrown.

-Queries entities by type with optional filters.
+Queries records by type with optional filters.
 Results are scope-filtered and field-masked.

 **Parameters:**